 Dreamers Point be located behind Spaceship Earth.
 This will include a new statue of Walt Disney, as well as a wishing tree in an enchanted forest with a fountain.

-Spaceship Earth will still take us on a trip through time but with new narration, new music, and a new focus on the moments and ideas that define our story.
+Spaceship Earth will still take us on a trip through time but with new narration, new music, and a new focus on the moments and ideas that define the human story.
 The attraction will follow a magical “story light” that brings the attraction to life in new ways and ties each scene to the entire human journey.
-It was announced that the attraction in its current iteration will close May 26th, 2020 to begin work on this new reimagining.
+Spaceship Earth was set to close on May 26, 2020, but the reimagining was postponed indefinitely in summer 2020.

-Several Epcot Staples have been closed/will be closing or relocated as part of the transformation.
+Several EPCOT staples have been closed, will be closing, or will be relocated as part of the transformation.
 These include: